luser-dr00g/inca/README2.md

 Remember, due to our "syntax", a variable immediately followed by left angle bracket, is an assignment expression.
-This attempts to perform the dot ('.') function with an implicit left argument (scalar 0) which is not conformable with iota-4 ('~4').
+This attempts to perform the dot ('.') function with an implicit left argument (scalar 0).
 Hence, we add a space.
 This "seals-off" the left-hand-side of the function call we're setting up.

             a <.a<~3